Skip to content

 Start your broker fraud False Application CIFAS marker removal

-If a broker or dealer submitted false information on your behalf without your knowledge and a False Application marker was filed against you, the marker may belong against the broker — not you.
-Start your case today.
+If a broker or dealer submitted false information on your behalf without your knowledge and a False Application marker was filed against you, start by getting the report and gathering the original documents you actually provided.